mbergmann-sh/AmigaED/README.md

 # Making the app run standalone on Windows
 1. Open a Qt command prompt correspondending to the compiler in use
 2. CD to folder where the release version was stored
-3. windeployqt --angle --compiler-runtime --release qAmigaED.exe (this will create some additional folders and copy most of the needed DLLs to the folder containing your executable)
+3. windeployqt --angle --compiler-runtime --release AmigaED.exe (this will create some additional folders and copy most of the needed DLLs to the folder containing your executable).
+Note that this step becomes neccessary whenever you have changed a feature and recompiled the sources!
 4. Manually copy appropriate Qt5PrintSupport.dll and qscintilla2_qt5.dll to that folder
 5. Add an entry containing the path to that folder to your system's $PATH variable if you want to call the app from command line!